t-d-k/LibreCrypt/docs/Linux_volumes.md

   1. This hash is then appended to the first hash to produce 320 bits of data
   1. The appropriate number of bits is taken from the result, and used as the encryption/decryption key.

-For this reason, FreeOTFE includes a RIPEMD-160 driver specifically modified ("RIPEMD-160 (Linux; Twice, with A)") to carry out this form of hashing.
+For this reason, DoxBox includes a RIPEMD-160 driver specifically modified ("RIPEMD-160 (Linux; Twice, with A)") to carry out this form of hashing.

 (This does not appear to be documented; the above logic was derived from examining "util-linux-2.12p.diff" - one of the files included with loop-AES)